 Florida Tech does not currently carry any COVID-19 vaccines or boosters.

 Students needing vaccines should visit a location found through the links below.
 Vaccinations and boosters are highly recommended for all students, faculty, and staff.

 Questions can be directed to firstname.lastname@example.org.

 For information about learning during COVID-19.

-Florida Tech will resume a full schedule of in-person instruction in the fall.
-There will not be a remote option for courses scheduled to meet in person except for those who receive a special exemption from their College Dean.
+Florida Tech will resume a full schedule of in-person instruction in the spring.
+There will not be a remote option for courses scheduled to meet in person except for those who receive a special exemption from their College Dean due to not being able to enter the US.
 Courses will continue to be recorded and made available throughout the semester and will be deleted once the course is completed.